scalacenter/advisoryboard/proposals/011-debugging-symbols.md

 ## Abstract

-A major criticism of Scala is that the debugging experience is very poor compared to Java.
+A major criticism of Scala is that the debugging experience is poor compared to Java.
 The main reason for this is because Scala's representation as JVM bytecode is not always intuitive.
-Although visual debuggers (Scala IDE, IntelliJ and ENSIME) are able to hide much of the *demangling* detail from the developer, there remains a great deal of ambiguity regarding the block of code that is being executed.
+Although visual debuggers (Scala IDE, IntelliJ and ENSIME) are able to hide much of the *demangling* detail from the developer, there remains a great deal of ambiguity regarding the block of code that is executing.

 ## Proposal